Archive for the Space Planning Category

 1. The Elements of Style.
 Feng Shui is based on five elements: Wood, Fire, Earth, Metal, Water.
 Office spaces are often sterile and heavily unbalanced towards metal and away from earth, water and wood.
 Use color to bring the elements into your office: green or brown for wood, red, yellow, orange, purple or pink for fire, light yellow, tan and light brown for earth, white or gray for metal, and blue or black for water.

-You can also incorporate natural elements such as potted plants, earthenware pots or a small fountain on your desk.
+You can also incorporate natural elements such as potted plants, earthenware pots or a small fountain on your modern desk top.
 Use these natural elements in a practical way, for instance store paper clips and pens in pottery on your desk.

 2. Avoid Poison Arrows.
 Feng Shui says that poison arrows, or shars, are straight lines pointing towards you.
 The longer and straighter the line, the more negative the energy.
 For instance, a long railing pointing directly at your front door.